danielschudel/NCSSM-ICD/index.md

 |Mar 6              |Mar 13         |Mar 27                   |                |                        |
 |Apr 3              |Apr 24         |                         |                |                        |
 |May 1              |May 7          |May 14                   |May 21          |                        |

-## Future Consideration

-I'll continue to monitor NCSSM policies as well as local COVID infection rates.
-Once we are in the clear again, I will resume coordinating rides to Mass.
-As a precaution, all drivers will be vaccinated against COVID, and I will ask the same of any student that rides in our personal vehicles.

 ## Contact Information